linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Options, Futures, and Other Derivatives/chapters/15 Black Scholes Merton.md

 15.11.
 What does the Black-Scholes-Merton stock option pricing model assume about the probability distribution of the stock price in one year?
 What does it assume about the probability distribution of the continuously compounded rate of return on the stock during the year?
 15.12.
 The volatility of a stock price is  $30\%$  per annum.
 What is the standard deviation of the percentage price change in one trading day?
 15.13.
-Calculate the price of a 3-month European put option on a non-dividend-paying stock with a strike price of  $50 when the current stock price is$ 50, the risk-free interest rate is 10\% per annum, and the volatility is 30\% per annum.
+Calculate the price of a 3-month European put option on a non-dividend-paying stock with a strike price of  \$50 when the current stock price is\$ 50, the risk-free interest rate is 10\% per annum, and the volatility is 30\% per annum.
 15.14.
 What difference does it make to your calculations in Problem 15.13 if a dividend of  \ {1.50}  is expected in 2 months?
 15.15.
 A stock price is currently 40.
 Assume that the expected return from the stock is 15\% and that its volatility is 25\%.
 What is the probability distribution for the rate of return (with continuous compounding) earned over a 2-year period?
 15.16.
 A stock price follows geometric Brownian motion with an expected return of  $16\%$  and a volatility of  $35\%$ .
 The current price is 38.